 As the global pandemic continues and should the situation across our country change we want to reassure you that we are equipped to change levels quickly and efficiently if that is needed to ensure safety of our patients, family/whanau, staff and the wider community.

 At Alert Level One You Can Expect:

-- Our Day Programme and Toolbox sessions to operate as normal
+- Our Day Programme to operate as normal

 - Face to face and onsite support activities such as counselling and bereavement support groups to be available.